 The government of the United States of America under the Constitution became fully operative February 2, 1790, when the Supreme Court organized and held its first session (U.S. National Archives & Records Administration) (3).

-Fundamental American beliefs include the right to life, liberty, economic freedom and pursuit of happiness.
-The purpose of government is to protect these rights and it may not place unfair or unreasonable restraints on their exercise.
-In addition to basic rights, America shares belief in the common good, justice, equality, religious freedom, diversity, truth, popular sovereignty and patriotism (Center for Civic Education).
+Fundamental principles include the right to life, liberty, economic freedom, and pursuit of happiness.
+The purpose of government is to protect these rights, and it may not place unfair or unreasonable restraints on their exercise.
+In addition to basic rights, the fundamental principles uphold belief in the common good, justice, equality, religious freedom, diversity, truth, popular sovereignty and patriotism (Center for Civic Education).

 The Constitution guarantees the rights and liberties of the people of the United States by making them part of the fundamental laws and principles of the United States government.
 Article I, Section 8 of the Constitution affords Congress power to “lay and collect taxes” [ ] “for the common defense and general welfare of the United States” (U.S. National Archives & Records Administration) (2).

 All United States laws, executive actions, and judicial decisions must conform to the Constitution.
 Article VI, cl.2 of the Constitution states, “This Constitution, and the laws of the United States which shall be made in pursuance thereof, and all treaties made, or which shall be made, under the authority of the United States, shall be the supreme law of the land; and the judges in every state shall be bound thereby, anything in the Constitution or laws of any State to the contrary notwithstanding” (U.S. Constitution).